SimoneRemoli/Dijkstra-s-algorithm_New/README.md

-# Dijkstra's algorithm_New
+# Dijkstra's algorithm
-Dijkstra’s algorithm is an iterative algorithm that provides us with the shortest path from one particular starting node to all other nodes in the graph.
+I created a version of the shortest paths algorithm using the DOT library, which is a filter for drawing directed graphs.
+The program constructs the graph in real time and associates the weight with each edge.